top of page

 And then there's this: St. Louis is in the middle of the country.
 Not metaphorically.
 Actually.
 It's a two-hour flight to almost anywhere.
 So if there is a sibling around the corner and they need backup, you can get there.

-4. The Cost Equation—And Who It Actually Helps
+4. The Cost Equation — And Who It Actually Helps

-The blunt reality: Aging in coastal cities is becoming financially impossible for a lot of families.
+The blunt reality: Aging in coastal cities is becoming financially impossible.
 The family making $180,000 combined is doing the same math.
 Can we afford care?
+Can we stay close?
+Can we do both?

 5. The Cultural Life That Actually Fits Reality

-To the Companies Already Here
+To the Companies Already Here:

-That might feel out of character for a Gen Xer—but then again, Gen X is in a strange moment.
+That might feel out of character for a Gen Xer — but then again, Gen X is in a strange moment.
 These are the years of peak competence and earning power.
 The years when companies ask people to take the biggest roles of their careers.

 And they are also the years when most people's parents are crossing the independence rubicon.

-And they bring everything.
+And when it works, they bring everything.
 Networks.
 Leadership.
 Capital.
-Families.
-When you land one, you often land three generations.
+Tuition.
+When you land one, you often land the whole family tree.
 That is an entirely different return.
-St. Louis has something few other metro areas can match.
-You can take the job and keep the family together.
-The whole family.

 For years, St. Louis has tried to convince the world it is young.
 But the country is aging, and the cities that win will be the ones where life works across generations.